-3.4 Multi-Agency Working
+2.4 Multi-Agency Working

-- 3.4.1 Work to develop effective links with relevant services to promote the safety and welfare of all pupils/students. - 3.4.2 Co-operate as required, in line with 'Working Together to Safeguard Children,' (July 2018), with key agencies in their enquiries regarding child protection matters including attendance and providing written reports at child protection conferences and core groups. - 3.4.3 Notify the relevant Social Care Team immediately if: - it should have to exclude a pupil who is subject to a Child Protection Plan (whether fixed term or permanently); - there is an unexplained absence of a pupil who is subject to a Child Protection Plan; - there is any change in circumstances to a pupil who is subject to a Child Protection Plan. - 3.4.4 When a pupil who is subject to a Child Protection Plan leaves, information will be transferred to the new school immediately.
+- 2.4.1 Work to develop effective links with relevant services to promote the safety and welfare of all pupils/students. - 2.4.2 Co-operate as required, in line with 'Working Together to Safeguard Children,' (2023), with key agencies in their enquiries regarding child protection matters including attendance and providing written reports at child protection conferences and core groups. - 2.4.3 Notify the relevant Social Care Team immediately if: - it should have to exclude a pupil who is subject to a Child Protection Plan (whether fixed term or permanently) - there is an unexplained absence of a pupil who is subject to a Child Protection Plan - there is any change in circumstances to a pupil who is subject to a Child Protection Plan. - 2.4.4 When a pupil who is subject to a Child Protection Plan leaves, information will be transferred to the new school immediately.
 The Child Protection Chair and Social Care Team will also be informed.

-3.5 Record Keeping
+2.5 Record Keeping

-- 3.5.1 Keep clear, detailed, accurate, written records of concerns about children, even where there is no need to refer the matter to Children's Social Care immediately. - 3.5.2 Records should include: - a clear and comprehensive summary of the concern;

-- the child's wishes and feelings; - details of how the concern was followed up and resolved; - a note of any action taken, decisions reached and the outcome. - a record of any discussion/communication with parents, other agencies etc - 3.5.3 Electronic records are stored on an identified, purpose-built, secure platform, MyConcern. - 3.5.4 Ensure all relevant safeguarding records are sent to the receiving school or establishment when a pupil moves schools, within five days, in accordance with 'Keeping Children Safe in Education, 2023, (page 167) and the Education Safeguarding Team's Guidance on Keeping and Managing Child Safeguarding Records. - The DSL will consider whether it would be appropriate to share information with the new school/college in advance of a child leaving. - 3.5.5 Make parents aware that such records exist except where to do so would place the child at risk of harm. - 3.5.6 Ensure all actions and decisions are led by what is considered to be in the best interests of the child.
+- 2.5.1 Keep clear, detailed, accurate, written records of concerns about children, even where there is no need to refer the matter to Children's Social Care immediately. - 2.5.2 Records should include: - a clear and comprehensive summary of the concern; - the child's wishes and feelings; - details of how the concern was followed up and resolved; - a note of any action taken, decisions reached and the outcome. - a record of any discussion/communication with parents, other agencies etc - 2.5.3 Electronic records are stored on an identified, purpose-built, secure platform, MyConcern.
+In addition, appropriate secure storage arrangements are in place for any historic hardcopy safeguarding files. - 2.5.4 Ensure all relevant safeguarding records are sent to the receiving school or establishment when a pupil moves schools, within five days, in accordance with 'Keeping Children Safe in Education, 2024, (page 173) and the Cambridgeshire Education Safeguarding Team's Guidance on Keeping and Managing Child Safeguarding Records. - The DSL will consider whether it would be appropriate to share information with the new school/college in advance of a child leaving. - 2.5.5 Make parents aware that such records exist except where to do so would place the child at risk of harm. - 2.5.6 Ensure all actions and decisions are led by what is considered to be in the best interests of the child and rationales are included for all discussions and decisions made.

-3.6 Confidentiality and information sharing
+2.6 Confidentiality and information sharing

-3.6.1 Information about children and their families is defined as 'special category data', i.e. information that identifies a living individual.
+2.6.1 Information about children and their families is defined as 'special category data', i.e. information that identifies a living individual.
 Collection, storage and sharing of personal data is governed by the UK General Data Protection Regulations (UK GDPR) and the Data Protection Act 2018.